PlaidCloud/website/content/en/docs/tasks/administer-cluster/kubelet-in-userns.md

 In addition to the user namespace, you also need to have a writable cgroup tree with cgroup v2.

 {{< note >}}
-Kubernetes support for running Node components in user namespaces requires cgroup v2.
+PlaidCloud support for running Node components in user namespaces requires cgroup v2.
 Cgroup v1 is not supported.
 {{< /note >}}

-If you are trying to run Kubernetes in Rootless Docker/Podman or LXC/LXD on a systemd-based host, you are all set.
+If you are trying to run PlaidCloud in Rootless Docker/Podman or LXC/LXD on a systemd-based host, you are all set.

 Otherwise you have to create a systemd unit with `Delegate=yes` property to delegate a cgroup tree with writable permission.